raganwald-deprecated/homoiconic/dumping_ground/omega.md

 **Queries, Theories, and Understanding**

-I own a charming game called "Queries and Theories."
-It's a game based on linguistics.
-A vastly simplified version of Queries and Theories called "Mastermind" was a game craze in the 1970s.
+I own a charming game called [Queries and Theories](http://wffnproof.com/inc/sdetail/123 "QUERIES 'N THEORIES: The Game of Science and Language").
+It's a game based on linguistics (a related game called [Mastermind](http://tinyurl.com/master-mind-game "Mastermind on Wikipedia") was a game craze in the 1970s).
 Queries and Theories was based on the idea of a language expressed as "sentences" of "words."
 The words were colored chips, and the sentences were simple strings of chips.
 A language would have a "vocabulary" consisting of the possible colours of chips, and a "grammar" which would be rules for determining a valid sentence in the language.
 You can imagine how the game might work by thinking of BNF grammar rules.

-One player would compose a language with a strict limit on the vocabulary and complexity of rules.
+One player--the Native--would compose a language with a strict limit on the vocabulary and complexity of rules.
 The other players would then issue queries in the form of candidate sentences.
-The composer never reveals the rules but indicates whether each sentence is valid or invalid.
+The Native never reveals the rules but indicates whether each sentence is valid or invalid.
 Eventually, one of the queriers ("a challenger") develops some confidence that they understand the language and issues a challenge.

-The composer then puts three sentences forth and the challenger must correctly determine whether the sentences are valid or invalid.
+The Native then puts three sentences forth and the challenger must correctly determine whether the sentences are valid or invalid.
 The challenger need not guess the exact rule formation, but rather must simply understand the behaviour of the language well enough to interpret it.

 This is, of course, very much like learning a language in real life.
 Many, many people speak a language excellently while being entirely unable to write out a formal grammar for it.

 Now let's consider a variation on Queries and Theories.
-In this variation, the composer composes a language and reveals the grammar to the players.
-They study it without being able to pose queries, and when a player is confident of his ability to understand the language, he issues a challenge and the composer puts three sentences to the challenger for validation as usual.
+In this variation, the Native composes a language and reveals the grammar to the players.
+They study it without being able to pose queries, and when a player is confident of his ability to understand the language, he issues a challenge and the Native puts three sentences to the challenger for validation as usual.

 In our variation, the players are attempting to deduce the "behaviour" of the language from examining its rules alone.
 This is very similar to trying to read the expression of a program.
 And thus, we have a crude mechanism for measuring the readability of a program's expression for a given programmer.